Bar Chart

 button.

-After configuring everything, click the Create
+After configuration, click the Create

-button to save the Bar Chart widget.
+button to add the Bar Chart to the dashboard.

 Edit the Bar Chart